OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/products.rst

   - ``product.product`` Size M White

 ..
 WARNING:: Example 2 is for explanation only.
-Only donations (template 1:1 products) are currently supported.
+Only products with their default variant are currently supported.

 .. _product_template: